Vila Sésamo: The Co-production Era: 1972–1977, 2007–2019

 On October 29, 2007, TV Cultura launched a new Vila Sésamo.
 Rather than a full co-production, the series featured new host segments featuring Garibaldo (Big Bird) and a new Muppet monster named Bel.
 The package consists of Portuguese-dubbed episodes of Elmo's World, Play With Me Sesame, and Global Grover, plus selections from the US Sesame Street and Sesame English.
 Seventy-eight new Brazilian live-action and animated inserts fill out the block.

 In December 2016, TV Cultura has been renewed by "Sésamo", Rather than a full co-production, the series featured stars by Elmo, Grover, Come-Come (Cookie Monster), Abby Cadabby and Bel (the only carryover from Vila Sésamo) in framing scenes.
 Each episode features many short-form segments, including "Bert and Ernie's Great Adventures", "Abby's Flying Fairy School", "Elmo's World", "Elmo the Musical", "Super Grover 2.0", "Cookie's Crumby Pictures" and "O Desafio do Elmo".
 Episodes also feature appearances by local celebrities.

-On October 5, 2019, Garibaldo (Big Bird), Come Come (Cookie Monster), Elmo and Abby Cadabby appeared in the SBT TV studio's park in Brazil to film a hidden camera prank directed by Jefferson Candido insert for the famous Brazilian show Programa Silvio Santos, following the American event known as 50 Years and Counting.
+On October 5, 2019, Garibaldo (Big Bird), Come Come (Cookie Monster), Elmo and Abby Cadabby appeared in the SBT studio's park to film a hidden camera prank directed by Jefferson Candido insert for Programa Silvio Santos, following the American event known as 50 Years and Counting.
 Normally they don't have many pranks for kids in this show, but because of Sesame Street's 50th birthday they got permission to feature the main characters for the Brazilian version of the show 123 Sésamo.
 This is because the show in Brazil ended and this would be a good way to make the young public familiar again with the Muppets and hopefully get enough to restart the show.
 For this prank, a whole farm was created in the style of the former show with live animals, hiding places for the cameras and a new nest for Garibaldo (Big Bird).
 It took one day of filming with 17 kids and the video aired on October 13 for Brazil's Special Day for the Child and will air again at Christmas.
 At the end of the day, every child got an Elmo or Cookie plush as a souvenir after they bid farewell to the Muppets.

 The Dubbing Era: 2003–present

-Despite having been off the air for over three decades, nostalgia for Vila Sésamo amongst adults who grew up with the show is high.
 Eighteen years after the show went off the air, the Hopi Hari theme park in Brazil opened a Vila Sésamo themed area in 1998 (which has since closed), and the original series was released on DVD in 2003.
 Parents who grew up watching the show when they were young look forward to sharing the experience with their children.

 In June 2020, the series returned when SKY Play aired the half-hour special Elmo's Playdate – produced in response to the COVID-19 pandemic in Brazil.

 The original name was returned and copied to dub episodes for the HBO Max era.